 Ria Formosa Natural Park

 The Ria Formosa Natural Park is a beautiful collection of three sandbar islands, canals, islands, swamps and sandbanks that can be seen as you fly to Faro Airport.
-This incredible destination was voted as one of the seven natural wonders of Portugal, and is also home to birds and wildlife including flamingos, cranes and much more.
+This incredible destination was voted one of the seven natural wonders of Portugal, and is also home to birds and wildlife including flamingos, cranes and much more.

-You can explore the waterways of the Ria Formosa on one of the many boat tours, or explore the beautiful beaches and sandbanks.
+You can explore the waterways of the Ria Formosa on one of the many boat tours, or discover the beautiful beaches and sandbanks.
 The boat trips usually leave from Faro harbour.
 Thanks to its proximity to many towns and cities across the Algarve, the Ria Formosa Natural Park is easy to get to and is approximately 10 minutes away from Olhão.

-Lagos is a popular historic city situated on the western end of the Algarve coastline and is known for its picturesque town centre, restaurants, buzzing nightlife, beaches and more.
+Lagos is a popular historic city situated on the western end of the Algarve coastline and known for its picturesque town centre, restaurants, buzzing nightlife, beaches and more.
 The old town is home to historic churches, cobbled streets and 16th century town walls, as well as a number of other historic sites.

 The city is one of the most visited cities in the Algarve, and it is easy to see why.
 Lagos is just over 90 kilometres from Faro Airport and takes approximately one hour to reach by car.
 Public transport is available but limited, so it is often suggested that you drive there and hire a car.
 Buses and trains to Lagos are available, but there are limited daily departures and the journey takes close to two hours.